 Planeta.com spotlights the annual Māori Language Week.
 We are updating this page with key links, headlines and links to social web channels including Facebook and Twitter.
-Suggestions are welcome.
+Vocabulary is featured here.

 Meet Aoife Finn: An Irishwoman who has never been to NZ but is mad about te reo – @aoinifh

 2 Maori mentions in historic US papers – @MamariStephens @DigitalMaori

 Maori language must be ‘sexy’

 Learn Maori Via Skype

 Te ahi kaa – Radio New Zealand – The philosophy of Te Ahi Kaa is to reflect the diversity of Māori in the past, present and future.
 While bilingual in delivery, the programme incorporates Māori practices and values in its content, format and presentation.

 The Macmillan Brown Lectures – Radio New Zealand